-Here to Help with TPS Venezuela
+Here to Help with TPS for Venezuelans

 Venezuela Immigration Crisis Facts

-Senators cited 2016 Ministry of Health information to illustrate the Venezuela immigration crisis.
+Senators cited the 2016 Ministry of Health information to illustrate the Venezuela immigration crisis.
 Reports of violent incidents collected by Venezuela’s Observatory of Violence documented a 65-percent increase in maternal deaths and a 30-percent increase in infant mortality.
 The murder rate struck 89 per 100,000 residents.

 A trustworthy lawyer like Jameel Manji who is well versed in all aspects of immigration law can help you understand what is going on with H.R.
 549 in real-time and answer questions about how it may affect you or your family.

-Understanding Venezuela Immigration to US
+Understanding Venezuela Immigration to the United States

 Visit an immigration office in Georgia to find out what your options are as you await up-to-date information about the TPS Bill.